 Location: Mason Fairfax Campus, Art & Design Building

-The After Care program is located in Mason’s deLaski Performing Arts Building and staffed by the Academy’s summer staff.
-To add the After Care option, search for “After Care” before the final checkout.
+The After Care program is located in Mason’s deLaski Performing Arts Building.
+Before the final checkout, search for and add “After Care” to your cart.

 Instructor: Sydney Carr

 Read about Ms. Carr